 Since its release 14 years ago, WordPress has endeavoured to enhance and hone its range of security features, providing its users with the best possible security and exploit prevention of any widely-used CMS available today.

 It’s important to note that older versions of WordPress will continue to work and be supported by our hosting environment.
-However, this is definitely not recommended as this may leave you open to exploitation and malicious attacks.
+However, this is not recommended as this may leave you open to exploitation and malicious attacks.
 You can help mitigate these potential issues by using the nifty automatic-updater, which comes standard with your WordPress installation.

 3. SEO (Search Engine Optimisation) Friendly